-Information, updates and resources for managers and employers about health and social care and children’s care, play, learning and development qualifications and standards.
+Information, updates and resources for managers and employers about health and social care qualifications and standards.

-Update for employers and managers: health and social care, and early years and childcare qualifications.
+Update for employers and managers: health and social care qualifications.

-Earlier this year we told you about our work with awarding bodies (City & Guilds and WJEC) and Qualifications Wales to deal with qualification challenges related to health and social care, and early years and childcare qualifications.
+We work with awarding bodies (City & Guilds and WJEC) and Qualifications Wales to address qualification challenges related to health and social care qualifications and standards.

 We want to make sure the workforce is competent, safe and professionalised, and qualifications play a huge part in this.
-But, you’ve consistently told us that some process and assessment requirements are adding pressure to the sector.
+But, you consistently tell us that some process and assessment requirements are adding pressure to the sector.

-We want the process and assessment of qualifications to be manageable for the workforce and straightforward to access and complete, so we’re pleased to tell you that significant progress has been made towards resolving these challenges.
+We want the process and assessment of qualifications to be manageable for the workforce, and straightforward to access and complete, so we’re pleased to tell you that we’ve made significant progress towards resolving these challenges.

 What we’ve done: